Sugar and Spice

 Franklin - 1969

 Of course, for their manager, Michael Gillespie, this was all part of the plan.
-It was Gillespie who had engineered the break-up of a band called the Griffins so that guitarist Phil O'Connell and drummer Kenn Richard could hook up with the talented Murphy sisters, a church-singing trio who were barely into their teens.
-And after poaching John MacInnes and singer Geoff Marin from the Mongrels, he was ready to take the world - or at least southern Manitoba - by storm.
+It was Gillespie who had engineered the break-up of a band called the Griffins so that guitarist Phil O'Connell, bassist Larry Mahler and drummer Kenn Richard could hook up with the talented Murphy sisters, a church-singing trio who were barely into their teens.
+After poaching guitarist John MacInnes and singer Geoff Marin from the Mongrels, he was ready to take the world - or at least southern Manitoba - by storm.

 Gillespie's idea was to get Sugar and Spice some chart success first and only then introduce the group to local audiences.
 So the savvy svengali corralled the help of Weiner's Hungry I booking agency, local radio jock Doc Steen, TV host Bob Burns and Randy Bachman, who was already starting to look beyond the Guess Who for work as a songwriter and producer.
 It worked.
 By January 1968, their first single, a couple of songs penned by Bachman ('Not to Return' b/w 'I Don't Need Anything'), cracked the top ten up in the 'Peg.